 Associate Member Profiles

-I have been a teacher at Cheadle Primary school for 9 years and first started as a supply teacher.
-I then gained a permanent position as the Reception teacher in 2007 and have been the Early Years Manager for the last two years.
+I first started at Cheadle Primary School as a supply teacher.
+I then gained a permanent position as the Reception teacher in 2007 and am now the Early Years Manager.

 I thoroughly enjoy my role at Cheadle Primary School and have made some of my closest friends here.